chloenumber1/intro-python/chapter_4/chapter_4_notes/chapter_4_notes.md

     - 4.1.3.1 Working outside of the loop: In the example file, there is an example where a statement is printed outside of the loop to illustrate that only statements inside of the loop body are repeated.

 **4.2 Avoiding Indentation Errors**
+- Indentation in Python is essential for defining the structure of code blocks, as it indicates which statements belong together, such as in functions, loops, or conditionals.
+This requirement makes the code more clear while also indicating the scope of variables and the flow of execution.
+Unlike programming languages that use braces, Python enforces consistent indentation as a syntax requirement, where improper indentation leads to errors.
+- *4.2.1 Forgetting to Indent*:
+- *4.2.2 Forgetting to Indent Additional Lines*:
+- *4.2.3 Indenting Unnecessarily*:
+- *4.2.4 Indenting Unnecessarilt After the Loop*:
+- *4.2.5 Forgetting the Colon*:

 **4.3 Making Numerical Lists**